Abigail Kimber: Early life

 Abigail Kimber, nicknamed Abby, was born in Philadelphia, Pennsylvania in 1804 to parents Emmor and Susan Kimber.
-Emmor and Susan ran a Quaking girls boarding school called Kimberton, considered one of the three most important boarding schools in southeastern rural Pennsylvania in the 1830s.
+Emmor and Susan Kimber ran a Quaker girls boarding school called Kimberton, considered one of the three most important boarding schools in southeastern rural Pennsylvania in the 1830s.
 The school survived only 32 years, from 1818 until Emmor Kimber's death in 1850, but during its time it came to specialize in training pupils to become teachers.
 Abigail, along with her sisters Mary and Martha, did the teaching for the school, with Abigail beginning to teach at age 14 and taking responsibility for the school's curriculum in the 1820s.
-Kimberton was considered a unique school because the Kimbers were involved in reform movements of the time, and often involved their students, with Abigail even taking students to temperance meetings with her.
+Kimberton was considered a unique school because the Kimbers were involved in reform movements of the time, and often involved their students, with Abigail even taking students to temperance meetings.
 Gertrude K. Wilson, a Kimberton student, wrote that the students "absorbed a love of right and hatred of wrong and oppression which made us what was then called abolitionists."
 Many students spoke fondly of Abigail, saying that her example and noble purposes in life inspired them to become teachers and to better themselves as people.
 Kimber continued teaching for the 30 years that Kimberton remained open.

 Social activism

 Abigail Kimber was an anti-slavery activist, taking an active role in the Philadelphia Female Anti-Slavery Society as Recording Secretary, Vice President, and President at different periods throughout her involvement.
 Kimber was also on the Executive Committee of the Pennsylvania Anti-Slavery Society.
-In June of 1840, Kimber attended the World Antislavery Convention, which met in London.
-Kimber and her fellow female delegates from Massachusetts had been denied seats in the convention and were excluded from membership, but several American abolitionist societies sent their female delegates anyways.
-Through her travels to the convention, Kimber met and debated with British women on the "Woman Question", never giving up on her commitment to the cause of male and female freedoms.
+In June of 1840, Kimber attended the World Antislavery Convention in London, England.
+Kimber and her fellow female delegates from Massachusetts had been denied seats in the convention and were excluded from membership, but several American abolitionist societies sent female delegates anyways.
+Through her travels to the convention, Kimber met and debated with British women on the "Woman Question."
 Throughout her life, Kimber continued to take part in the abolitionist movement and promote the rights of women.